 Developers looking to build homes in the UK must follow planning permission rules.
 Those laws protect native newts and other rare wildlife species.
-Redrow would welcome any change to regulations that allow the construction of more houses.
+Redrow said they would welcome any change to regulations that allow for the construction of more houses.

 Most housing developers agree that EU regulation creates problems.
 But, a complicated planning system is also a huge barrier to housebuilding in the UK.